frankdean/trip-server/README.md

 [operating systems supported][vagrant-download] by [Vagrant][].
 This also provides a complete example of running the application behind the [Nginx][] [engine x] HTTP reverse proxy server.
-It is suitable for development or demonstration not not as a production system.
+It is suitable for development or demonstration, but not as a production system.

 **Note:** Installing all the required software, including the Vagrant box involves downloading approximately 600MB of data.
 Perhaps more of an